 2. Too Good To Leave, Too Bad To Stay

 If you are completely set on your divorce, then this is not the book you want to pick off of this list.
 This book is meant more for those people that are considering going forward with their divorce, but who need a more guided approach to the process.
 After all, divorce is very emotionally charged, and it can be hard to get a clear head of what you should or should not do when you are in the situation.
 This book, by Mona Kirshenbaum, provides a number of very simple questionnaires and surveys that try to take all of the bias out of the situation so that you can come to a logical decision on your own.

 3. Divorce Think Financially, Not Emotionally

-The first book focused on the legal, and the second book looked at the decision making process, but this book approaches things a bit differently.
+The first book focused on the legal, and the second book looked at the decision-making process, but this book approaches things a bit differently.
 Divorce, almost more than other aspects, is very much a financial process.
-The last thing you want in divorce is to have to go through a complicated legal divorce and then suffer from financial issues afterward.
+The last thing you want in a divorce is to have to go through a complicated legal divorce and then suffer from financial issues afterward.
 This book will help keep this from happening to you.
 The author of the book is Certified Divorce Financial Analyst, so you can assume that what he has to say will be helpful in this regard.

 4. When My Parents Forgot How To Be Friends